Kristina01111000/notesforresume/README.md

 - finish portfolio website, email link to kimberly
 - NAICS code: 541511
 - make sure laptop will work with the class
-	- and git, email, zoom, eventbrite
+	- and git, email, zoom, eventbrite -> done!
 	- bring notepad